VijitCoder/lathe-chuck/readme.md

 This repo stores only the source files (scad).
 There is no generated models because the source is parametric.
 You should to generate the models corresponding your needs.

 I'am **not the author** of this thing.
 I made this repo because I need to capture **the remix steps** that I will do.

+### External libraries

+_parametric_involute_gear_v5.0.fixed.scad_

+The original is [here](http://www.thingiverse.com/thing:3575).
+I changed it in accordance with the requirements of the new OpenSCAD.
+I know, that is bad, but the author doing nothing with that.
+So, I fixed the library by myself.

+_TextGenerator.scad_

+The original is [here](https://www.thingiverse.com/thing:59817).
+I took the newer version.

 ### What is changed

+_07.07.2021_

+Code changes:
+- Fix the gear library: removed deprecated instructions, as it demands by the newest OpenSCAD.
+It is about these deprecations:
+> DEPRECATED: The assign() module will be removed in future releases.
+Use a regular assignment instead.

+> DEPRECATED: polyhedron(triangles=[]) will be removed in future releases.
+Use polyhedron(faces=[]) instead.

+- Update text generator because of the same deprecation notice.

+- Minor improvements.

 _25.05.2019_